rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 If your enemy is hungry, give him bread to eat, and if he is thirsty, give him water to drink, ^2521

-for you will heap burning coals on his head, and the Lord will reward you. ^2522
+for you will heap burning coals on his head, and the LORD will reward you. ^2522

 The north wind brings forth rain, and a backbiting tongue, angry looks. ^2523